Commercial insurance options

 The amount of coverage you need affects your premium.
 Policyholders with the North Dakota state minimum limits of 25/50/25 will pay less than a policyholder needing a combined single limit of $1M.

-North Dakota law also requires all auto policies include underinsured motor insurance (UM) and uninsured motorist insurance (UIM).
-These coverages protect if an at-fault driver doesn’t have insurance or doesn’t have adequate coverage to pay for you and your passengers injuries.
+North Dakota law also requires that all auto policies include uninsured motorist insurance (UM) and underinsured motorist insurance (UIM).
+These coverages protect you if an at-fault driver doesn’t have insurance or adequate coverage to pay for you and your passengers’ injuries.

 It’s important to make sure you have enough coverage in addition to what’s required by law to ensure your business is adequately protected in case of an accident.

 We’re the #1 commercial auto insurer* in the country, insuring over 1.6 million commercial vehicles.
 Here’s a few of the many reasons small business owners trust us:

 We understand you might need help outside of regular business hours, whether you need to adjust your coverages, request an insurance certificate or pay a bill.